Seanny123/ShortStories/cured.md

 "Yes.
 The oddly detailed hypothetical pill."
 I thank him and walk away exposed, but relieved of some rock that's been sitting in my gut.

-I'm taking a shortcut when I hear someone crying in one of the computer labs.
+I'm taking a shortcut back home when I hear someone crying in one of the computer labs.
 My body freezes in resistance, but I fight through it and go talk to her.
 She's bent over her keyboard, her arms hiding her face.

 "Hey," I say, "do you need someone to talk to?"